StefFrustagli/RockPaperScissorsGame/README.md

 ![Player's hand: scissors](https://i.ibb.co/2N5jVWQ/Screenshot-2023-10-12-at-14-39-11.png "Player's hand: scissors")

-Once the player chooses, the computer will make a random choice.
+Once the player selects an option, the computer will make a random choice.
 The computer has the same options as the player:

 Rock: